mocanxi/mocanxi.github.io/_includes/posts/2017-07-12-upgrading-eleme-to-pwa/en.md

 Surprisingly, we found Multi-page PWA is kinda naturally "PRPL"!
 MPA has already provided built-in support for "PRL", and the second "P" involving Service Worker can be easily fulfilled in any PWA.

-So what about the end result?
+So what  the end result?

 ![](/img/in-post/post-eleme-pwa/Lighthouse-before.png)